tfiers/phd/sysimg/ReadMe.md

 - For me, the generated Jupyter kernel definition file is located at:
   `C:\Users\tfiers\AppData\Roaming\jupyter\kernels\julia-mysis-1.8\kernel.json`

-- The packages included in `Project.toml` where those imported in `MyToolbox.jl` with the slowest slowest load times.
+- The packages included in `Project.toml` are those imported by `VoltoMapSim.jl` with the slowest load times (determined with `@time_imports`).
+ - Plus: OhMyREPL, ProfileView.
+ - Minus: Unitful.
+Including that errors the build.

 - `repl_trace.jl` was generated like [here](https://julialang.github.io/PackageCompiler.jl/dev/examples/ohmyrepl.html), i.e. with `julia --trace-compile=repl_trace.jl`.
   In [my julia startup script](https://github.com/tfiers/dotfiles/blob/main/.julia/config/startup.jl), OhMyREPL was imported and configured.

+- `ijulia_trace` was similar; but with the cmdline option in a new "julia-trace" kernel.